Edible landscaping is to get those ‘Wow! Gorgeous!’ reactions in your garden.

 - You also have the benefit of increasing your growing area by using upwards space.

-- Companion planting often involves flowers.
+- Companion planting flowers.
 I love growing borage, calendula, nasturtiums and marigolds in our garden and they serve a purpose while adding beauty.

-- Grow flowers of different flowering stages throughout the growing season so you have some colour all season long.
+- Grow flowers of different flowering stages throughout the growing season so you have some color all season long.

-- Feel free to add some ornamental annuals or perennials to your garden.
+- Feel free to add some ornamental annuals like the colocasia mojito or perennials to your garden.

 - Allow some plants to go to seed, like arugula which has beautiful white and black flowers.
 This will also help the bees!
 I’ve let red orach (mountain spinach) go to seed before and it looked striking against ‘January King Cabbage’.